osprey-dcs/osprey-evt-8-8/documentation/system-setup.md

 ## Connections

-Summary of Quartz chassis connectors referenced below
+Summary of EVT-8-8 chassis connectors referenced below

 - Fiber (LC)
   - Port 1 - EVR IN
   - Port 2 - EVG IN
   - Ports 3 -> 8 - EVF OUT
-- PPS TTL (BNC)

 <a name="Topologies"></a>